-This particular format is created more for larger software applications, so for smaller mobile apps, a lighter variation may suffice.
+This particular format is created more for larger software applications, so for smaller mobile apps, lighter moderated tests may suffice.
 Within agile environments especially, the formula followed by The Handbook of Usability Testing may seem too documentation-heavy.

 As an alternative, check out this 1-page usability test plan as proposed in a Medium article by David Travis.
-This is designed to suit leaner environments.
+This moderated test is designed to suit leaner development environments.

-This is really your basic, 101 for any kind of new app development.
-You should have worked on identifying exactly who your target customer is so that you’re able to test on the right people.
-Colleagues tend to be too close to the project and friends or relatives may not be the best judges if they’re not within the target group for the app.
+This is really basic for any kind of new app development.
+You should have worked on identifying exactly who your target customer is so that you’re able to choose the right test participants.
+Colleagues tend to be too close to the project to make good test participants, and friends or relatives may not be the best test participants either if they’re not within the target group for the app.

-App creators on smaller budgets could try testing in smaller target groups that resemble their target market, iterating, then testing again on another group.
-Continuously improve your app with each testing group and look to take care of any issues which keep coming up.
+App creators on smaller budgets could try usability testing methods that use smaller groups that resemble their target market, iterating, then testing again on another group.
+Continuously improve your app with each usability testing group and look to take care of any issues that keep coming up.

-Testing on multiple groups of users as outlined previously is a good way to build a thorough picture, but don’t forget to learn their device preferences and test across those as well.
+Quantitative usability testing on multiple groups of users, as outlined previously, is a good way to build a thorough picture, but don’t forget to learn their device preferences and do qualitative usability testing across those variations as well.

-Another point to note is to actually test on the real devices.
-Emulation shouldn’t take over your entire testing process as it’s not always the most accurate method.
-The only sure-fire test is on the actual device in question.
+Another point to note is to test on the actual devices.
+Emulation shouldn’t take over your entire process as it’s not always the most accurate usability testing method.
+The only sure-fire usability test is on the actual device in question.

-Remember to test for that cross-channel situation – what happens if the user moves from using your app on their phone to on their tablet?
-You need to know that they’ll have a seamless experience.
+Remember to test for that cross-channel situation – what happens if the user moves from using your app on their phone to their tablet?
+You need to ensure that they’ll have a seamless experience.

-Accessibility means that users of all abilities should be able to access, navigate and understand your user interface.
-Designing for accessibility is not only the right thing to do for significant portions of the population, but it will help you to create a versatile app which has better overall reach.
+Accessibility means that users of all abilities should be able to access, navigate and understand your User Interface.
+Designing for accessibility is not only the right thing to do for significant portions of the population, but it will help you to create a versatile app that has a better overall reach.